|

 - By default, signals other than SIGKILL are not sent to the batch step (the

 shell script).
-With this option scancel signals also the batch
+With this option scancel also signals the batch

 script and its children processes.
 Most shells cannot handle signals while

-option.
-NOTE: srun steps are also children of the batch step, so steps are
+signaled with this option.
+NOTE: srun steps are also children of

-also signaled with this option.
+the batch step, so steps are also signaled with this option.

 - --help